Advancing Excellence and Equity in Science program for Select Science Students

 Do Select Science Students (S3) receive scholarship money?

 There is no scholarship money associated with being an S3.
 However, some students may receive scholarships during their application process to WWU.
 Students should also apply for continuing student scholarships through the University and the department in which they major.
+Students should also check their eligibility for Washington State Opportunity Scholarships which are focused on students in high demand fields, such as the Natural Sciences.

 What do Select Science Students (S3) need to do to participate in the AEES program?